Notes on Lie symmetry group methods for differential equations: Group-invariant solutions

 We know that a linear differential equation or one that is linearizable by a point transformation admits an infinite-dimensional symmetry algebra.
 By checking the existence of such a symmetry structure we can construct linearizing transformations.
 A well-known example is the potential Burgers' equation \cite{Olver1993}

 admitting the infinite-dimensional symmetry algebra generated by the vector fields

 where $\rho$ is a solution to the linear heat equation $\rho_t=\rho_{xx}$.
-It is easy to see that the point transformation $\tilde{u}=e^u$ maps the basis vector fields to \eqref{heat-symm-basis} of the linear equation together with $\mathbf{\tilde{v}}_{\rho}=\rho(x,t)\gen {\tilde{u}}$ and Eq. \eqref{Burgers} to the linear heat equation $\tilde{u}_t=\tilde{u}_{xx}$.
+It is easy to see that the point transformation $\tilde{u}=e^u$ maps the basis vector fields to \eqref{heat-symm-basis} of the linear equation together with $\tilde{\mathbf{v}}_{\rho}=\rho(x,t)\gen {\tilde{u}}$ and Eq. \eqref{Burgers} to the linear heat equation $\tilde{u}_t=\tilde{u}_{xx}$.
 The transformation $v=u_x$ relates \eqref{Burgers} to the usual Burgers' equation

-So we have established the celebrated Cole-Hopf transformation $v=(\log \tilde{u})_x=\tilde{u}_x/\tilde{u}$ taking solutions of \eqref{Burgers2} to positive solutions of the heat equation.
+So we have established the celebrated Cole--Hopf transformation $v=(\ln \tilde{u})_x=\tilde{u}_x/\tilde{u}$ taking solutions of \eqref{Burgers2} to positive solutions of the heat equation.

-As well, for higher order PDEs, we can use the same method of looking at the maximal symmetry algebra (if possible) and constructing a linearizing transformation from its infinite-dimensional symmetry involving an arbitrary function as being solution to a linear PDE.
+As well, for higher order PDEs, we can use the same method of looking at the maximal point symmetry algebra (if possible) and constructing a linearizing transformation from its infinite-dimensional symmetry involving an arbitrary function as being solution to a linear PDE.
+We comment that there might be PDEs with finite symmetry algebra that can be linearized by nonpoint transformations.